kajc10/BRAIN2SPEECH/README.md

 https://www.nature.com/articles/s41597-022-01542-9

-## Run
+## Milestone 3

+### Setup
+#### Option1 - conda env
+Use the repository directly: `conda create -n brain2speech`, `conda activate brain2speech`, `pip install -r requirements.txt` The dataset can be downloaded via [direct link](https://files.de-1.osf.io/v1/resources/nrgx6/providers/osfstorage/623d9d9a938b480e3797af8f) or downloader script `download_dataset.sh` (Linux) / `download_dataset.ps1` (Windows; you might need 'Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+').
+The dataset shall be placed as `data/SingleWordProductionDutch-iBIDS`.
+Run dataset feature extraction provided by the original repository: `python SingleWordProductionDutch/extract_features.py` .
+It will place data under `data/features`.

-### Option1 - docker image
+#### Option2 - docker image
-A docker image can be pulled and directly used by commands: `docker pull kajc10/brain2speech`and `docker run -it --rm brain2speech`
+A docker image can be pulled and directly used by commands: `docker pull kajc10/brain2speech`and `docker run -it --rm brain2speech`.
-The dataset needs to be downloaded

-### Option2 - conda env
+To download dataset run: `download_dataset.sh`.
+It will be placed as `data/SingleWordProductionDutch-iBIDS`.
+Run dataset feature extraction provided by the original repository: `python SingleWordProductionDutch/extract_features.py` .
+It will place data under `data/features`.

+### Run
+- data preprocess:
+At this point data is downloaded, and the authors' feature extraction is carried out.
+Now, for training, data has to be further modified ( PCA ), and this is handled by the dataset.
+The preprocessing can be done by running `python dataset.py`.
+This will create `data/features/processed_data.npz` which can be used for training.
+(Now the IEEGDataset's `preprocess_again` attribute shall be set to False)

+- train: `python train.py` (relies on data/features/processed_data.npz !).
+You can check tensorboard logs via `tensorboard --logdir tb_logs --bind_all`
+- test: `python dataset.py`

 ## Milestone 2